totaljs/components/j-LazyContent/readme.md

-## j-LazyLoad
+## j-LazyContent

-This component shows own content when is visible.
+This component shows own content when it's visible.
 It supports helpful features as `redraw` and `hide`.

 __Attributes__:
 - `data-height="NUMBER_IN_PIXELS"` optional, a default content height. __Default value__: is height of the current element